NVIDIA/framework-reproducibility/README.md

      `tf.keras.losses.CategoricalCrossentropy`,
      `tf.keras.losses.sparse_categorical_crossentropy`, and
      `tf.keras.losses.SparseCategoricalCrossentropy`), are known to inject
-     nondetermininsm into backprop.
-See TensorFlow
+     nondetermininsm into both the backward and forward paths.
+See TensorFlow [issue 38185](https://github.com/tensorflow/tensorflow/issues/38185).
-     [issue 38185](https://github.com/tensorflow/tensorflow/issues/38185).
      A confirmed work-around is to use separate non-fused softmax and cross-entropy ops.
 For example, assuming you're using `tf.keras`, select